bibekanandadatta/JHU-Dissertation-Template/README.md

   - It is best not to use the `protrusion` option from the `microtype` package for the TOC, LOT, and LOF.
 So they are locally deactivated around these.

 ### Figures, Tables, and Algorithms

 - Add all the figures in the `figures` subdirectory.
 If your subdirectory name is different, then change the `FigurePath` variable.
-You can add chapter-wise PDF files (which is what I prefer) or just add all of them as you have them (PNG or JPG) in that directory.
+You can add chapter-wise PDF files or just add all of them as you have them (PDF, PNG, JPG) in that directory.
   - For large figures, you can consider adding them in landscape mode using the `sidewaysfigure` environment from the `rotating` package
   - Regardless of the file extension and program you use to produce the figure, it is a good practice to ensure the fonts within the images are embedded.